 She takes extreme pride in where she comes from and that gives her an incredible ability to not only relate to others, but give them a sense of security.
 We are proud and thankful to have her heading up OPP Beyong The Blue.

-Melissa is a high school teacher with the Simcoe County District School Board, and has been part of the policing family since her husband joined the Ontario Provincial Police in 2007.
+Melissa is a high school English teacher, and has been part of the policing family since her husband joined the Ontario Provincial Police in 2007.

 As a mother of two, Melissa is aware of the challenges that police families often face, and is dedicated to helping provide the tools, resources and support needed to help O.P.P. families thrive.